ethicstitle.png

 Beyond that, I think it’s important to question the purpose behind a sponsorship.
 For me personally, a sponsor should support and enable what I do, not constrain or control it.
 Ideally it’s a win-win-win situation for the viewer, the brand, and myself.
 My channel has never been and never will be an extension of any brand’s marketing department.

 Most of the equipment and products I use and review are purchased by me, but sometimes I will rent or borrow equipment.
 Other times companies will send a product to me free of charge, and I will always clearly state in the video and description that it was provided to me at no cost.
-Usually the reason I accept these offers is simply due to practicality– I don’t have an unlimited budget and sometimes there are things that I’m curious about or that I’ve been asked for my opinion on, and I would go broke pretty quickly (after the video, these products are either used regularly, returned, or donated).
+Usually the reason I accept these offers is simply due to practicality– I don’t have an unlimited budget and sometimes there are things that I’m curious about or that I’ve been asked for my opinion on, and I would go broke pretty quickly if I purchased them all myself (after the video, these products are either used regularly, returned, or donated).
+I do not make videos in exchange for free products or services.

 Offering free products never guarantees a positive review (or even a review/video at all).
 Just like with sponsorships, I’m extremely selective about accepting anything for free and will only do so after discussing this Ethics Statement with the brand.